build-on-aws/content/posts/automating-your-container-deployments-with-cicd-and-github-actions/index.md

 ![Shows parts of a GitHub workflow, where an event triggers a runner runs one job with 3 steps.
 Then shows a second runner running a second job and 4 steps.](images/parts-of-a-workflow.png)

-An action can be something like a starter on the GitHub Marketplace, either created by GitHub or published by someone else.
+An action can be published on the GitHub Marketplace, either created by GitHub or published by someone else.
 For example:

 -   Checkout code - an action created by the GitHub organization
 	- `actions/checkout@v3`